 The Hebrides are nearer than you think!
-Our mini cruises depart from Oban (Dunstaffnage Marina) and occasionally from Holy Loch Marina, near Dunoon.
+Our mini cruises depart from Dunstaffnage Marina, three miles north of Oban (the gateway to the Hebridean isles!).

-Both places are easy to reach by public transport, and we are very happy to help with local travel information.
+Dunstaffnage marina is easy to reach to by public transport, and we are very happy to help with local travel information.

 a.
 By Car